adamavenir/sarahavenir.com/content/blog/2022/a-writers-diary.md

 ---
-title: 'To: A Writer's Diary'
+title: "To: A Writer's Diary"
 date: 2022-09-29T01:40:04.026Z
 ---